vocdoni/docs/docs/protocol/user-stories.md

 		- Get the modulus number and the [Content URI](/protocol/data-schema?id=content-uri)'s where the Census Service is pinning every modulus group
 	- Pin the entire [Process Metadata](/protocol/data-schema?id=process-metadata) (Swarm, IPFS, etc)
 	- Send a transaction to the blockchain with the core data of the process and a [Content URI](/protocol/data-schema?id=content-uri) to the[ Process Metadata](/protocol/data-schema?id=process-metadata) file
-	- Update the list of voting processes on the EntityResolver smart contract
+	- Update the list of voting processes on the [Entity Resolver](/protocol/smart-contracts?id=entity-resolver) smart contract
 - The **App user** fetches the active voting processes of an **Entity**
 	- Read the description and review the options to vote
 - The **App user** checks that he/she is part of a process' census